Chart Color Schemes

 Millicent has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for Millicent and new addresses validated by AreaSearch, as of Feb 2026 the suburb's population is estimated at around 5,304.
-This reflects an increase of 194 people since the 2021 Census, which reported a population of 5,110.
-The change is inferred from the resident population of 5,274 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 54 validated new addresses since the Census date.
-This level of population equates to a density ratio of 34 persons per square kilometer.
-Population growth for Millicent was primarily driven by interstate migration, contributing approximately 73.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of Millicent as of May 2026 is around 5,268.
+This reflects an increase of 158 people (3.1%) since the 2021 Census, which reported a population of 5,110 people.
+The change is inferred from the resident population of 5,268, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 59 validated new addresses since the Census date.
+This level of population equates to a density ratio of 33 persons per square kilometer.
+Millicent's 3.1% growth since census positions it within 1.8 percentage points of the SA3 area (4.9%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by interstate migration that contributed approximately 73.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, lower quartile growth of regional areas across the nation is anticipated.
-Millicent is expected to grow by 156 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.4% in total over the 17 years.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+As we examine future population trends, lower quartile growth of national non-metropolitan areas is anticipated, with the suburb expected to increase by 154 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.9% in total over the 16 years.

 Frequently Asked Questions - Population